Le Phem Era

 We think we know who we are, but we’re not sure.
 We also don’t know what we’re doing, but we’re still here.

 Lomiga Lua: i Luga ‘o le Moana ...
-Fa'amanatuina ‘o le Gagana, translating to ‘Issue Two: Over the Ocean/Blue … Language Celebration’, is a celebration of Vaiaso o le Gagana Sāmoa (Sāmoan Language Week) at Collingwood Yards that will take place on Tuesday 30 May, 2023.
+Fa'amanatuina ‘o le Gagana, translating to ‘Issue Two: Over the Ocean/Blue … Language Celebration’, is a celebration of Vaiaso o le Gagana Sāmoa (Sāmoan Language Week) that took place on Tuesday 30 May, 2023 at Yálla-birr-ang, Wurundjeri Woiwurrung Country.

 Link to event roomsheet